 - Plant Description and Habitat of Burdock.

-- Common Action and Narrative Application of Burdock.
+- Common Actions,Applications and Part uses of Burdock.

 - Medicinal Action and Uses of Burdock.

 - Administration Guide:Indications,Dosage,Preparations,Interactions,Precautions,Adverse Reactions,Safety and Risks of Burdock.

 - Burdock Herb Uses for Chronic Skin Disease and Cosmetic Uses.

 Indications and Dosage from CP for Burdock Seed:The CP(Chinese-Pharmacopia 2010) noted the herb Burdock Seed taste hot bitterness,nature cold.Enter into lung and stomach meridians.Functions dispelling wind and heat,open the inhibited lung-energy promoting eruption,resolve toxin and disinhibit the throat.Indicated for anemopyretic cold(wind-heat type common cold),cough with phlegm,measles,urticaria,throat swelling paing,mumps erysipelas,abscess and toxin of sores.Indicated dosage 6~12 grams,store at dry ventilated place.

 Indications and Dosage from CHMM for Burdock Seed:The CHMM noted the herb Burdock Seed taste hot bitterness,nature cold.Enter into lung and stomach meridians.Main functions dispelling wind and heat,open the inhibited lung-energy promoting eruption,relieve sore throat and eliminating stagnation,detoxification and deswelling.Indicated for cough due to wind-heat evil,swelling and pain in throat,macula not broken,itchy wind papules,sore and ulcer,pyogenic infections.Suggested dosage internal as decoction 5~10 grams,or into powder,external use proper amount mouthwash with decoction.2